Couple allege immigration adviser misled them into thinking INZ visa decision was made in China

 "We count ourselves as immensely lucky to have found each other, as being the other half of our heart."

-Chertok said they were planning a future together, including buying a house, get married and establish a business in Auckland.
+Chertok said they were planning a future together, including buying a house, getting married and establishing a business in Auckland.

 He is also helping to grow MyRivr Trust, which aims to make crisis and health services readily accessible to Maori and Pacific Islanders through an app.